vatnz-dev/sops/docs/aerodromes/Class-C/nzch.md

 | 26 to 28          | Jets                | No               | Twy `A`           | If Rwy 02 is active, Stand 28 shall be pushed clear of `A4`, or may be pushed on `A15` |
 | 29 to 35          | Jets                | No               | Twy `A15`         | International Stands                                                                   |

+#### Use of Holding Points

+Departures may occur from any intersection, providing that it does not interfere with the use of normal exits.

+##### RWY 02

+When Runway 02 is in use, domestic jet traffic shall be issued `A6`, and international traffic issued `A7`.
+Domestic jet traffic may be re-issued `A7` if requested from the Pilot.

+Departing prop traffic is usually able to take a mid-field departure via `A5` or RWY 29.
+Arriving prop traffic will usually vacate via `A5`, so traffic may be instructed to hold short of RWY 02/20 on RWY 29, provided that Tower has [delegated the use of Runway 29 to Ground](#backtrack-via-rwy-29).

+##### RWY 20

+When Runway 20 is in use, domestic jet traffic shall be issued `A3`, and international traffic issued `A2`.
+Domestic jet traffic may be re-issued `A2` if requested by the Pilot.

+Departing prop traffic shall be issued `A4`, but may be re-issued `A3` if required for performance.

+##### High Performance Aircraft

+High performance aircraft, such as private jets or King Airs, may be issued any holding point, provided that it does not interfere with landing traffic.
+If a high performance aircraft is using a usual vacate route, any aircraft on approach shall be notified and instructed to roll out to the next runway vacate point.

 #### Dakota Apron

-Dakota Apron is used exclusively by Parcel Air (APK) and Airwork (AWK).
-Aircraft utilising this apron may be instructed to start at their discretion.
+Dakota Apron is used exclusively by Parcel Air (APK), Airwork (AWK) and Texel Air (XLR).
+Aircraft utilising this apron may be instructed to start at their discretion and report for taxi.

-When ready for taxi, aircraft may be given taxi instructions via Taxiway `F` if Runway 20 is active, or may be given a [backtrack via Runway 29](#backtrack-via-rwy-29) if Runway 02 is active.
+When ready for taxi, aircraft taxiing from the Dakota Apron may be instructed to cross Runway 29 and taxi via `F`, or may be given a [backtrack via Runway 29](#backtrack-via-rwy-29).
+A backtrack via Runway 29 is usually preferred, as it allows the Domestic ramp to continue to flow.

 #### Post Apron